wpfleger96/Calculator/README.md

 Before you submit your project, you need to perform the following tasks:

- 1. Implement a basic implementation of the <code>Math</code> interface in the
+ 1. (10 points) Implement a basic implementation of the <code>Math</code> interface in the
     <code>BasicMath</code> class.
 The implementations for **all** the methods in
     this class are to be non-recursive.

- 2. Implement a recursive implementation of the <code>Math</code> interface in the <code>RecursiveMath</code> class. the implementations for **all** the methods in this class are to be recursive.
+ 2. (20 points) Implement a recursive implementation of the <code>Math</code> interface in the <code>RecursiveMath</code> class. the implementations for **all** the methods in this class are to be recursive.
 We will discuss how to do the addition operation recursively in class.
 Since our implementation needs to handle doubles, you may have one of your base cases handle the operation explicitly when one of the numbers is less than 1.

- 3. Design and implement a GUI interface for your calculator app in the
+ 3. (40 points) Design and implement a GUI interface for your calculator app in the
     <code>Calculator</code> class using Java Swing.
 You may need to add methods
     to this file as needed in order make your GUI functional.
 Currently, the skeleton code for this class contains an example of how to create a button